geoffyuen/designdev/dev/wordpress/readme.md

 # WordPress

-## This I have to lookup every time
+## Things I have to lookup every time

 ### Register menus